youtype/mypy_boto3_builder/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an improvement idea
-title: ''
+title: ""
-labels: '🚀 enhancement'
+labels: "🚀 enhancement"
-assignees: ''
+assignees: ""
 ---

 **Describe your idea**